 Your orthodontist may have given you special guidance on cleaning your specific brand of retainer.
 Always elect to follow your orthodontist’s instructions for cleaning a retainer over other recommendations.
 For you, that medical professional may be the closest source within the dental industry.
 That trained expert hears about trends and breakthroughs on how to clean a retainer.
 In addition, your orthodontist is the one with first-hand knowledge from patients.
 Just like you, they’ll let the orthodontist know about any successful results from the retainer-cleaning steps they’ve tried.

-How to Clean a Retainer if it is a Removable Style
+Cleaning a Retainer if it is a Removable Style

 Take the following steps to clean removable retainers: